 Find Treasure: The Hiawassee Antique Mall is Northeast Georgia’s largest with 40 dealers and nearly 10,000 square feet of retail space.
 You’ll be sure to find something here you simply MUST have.

 Learn a Trade: About 20 minutes north of Hiawassee, Ga. is the John C. Campbell Folk School.
 We sent my father here several years ago to take a class in blacksmithing.
-The school employs artisans from a number of crafts and offers week long and weekend classes.
+The school employs artisans from a number of crafts and offers week-long and weekend classes.

 Ring a Bell: As in climbing to the top of Bell Mountain.
-There is a steep grade paved road that has recently been completed to the top of Bell Mountain and the most spectacular views of Lake Chatuge below.
+There is a steep grade paved road that has recently been completed to the top of Bell Mountain and the most spectacular mountain views of Lake Chatuge below.

-Take a History Lesson: The exposed rock on top of Bell Mountain was mined for a brief time in the early 60’s for car glass.
+Take a History Lesson: The exposed rock on top of Bell Mountain Park and Historical Site was mined for a brief time in the early 60’s for car glass.
 The miners cut a huge gap through the middle of the tip.
 In the years that followed, it’s become a favorite spot for locals to leave their mark with graffiti.
 At one time hang gliders tried to use it as a launch site, but the crosswind after take off was disastrous.
 Be careful going down the mountain.
 Not sure if it was because I was riding the brakes the entire time, but my car started overheating on our way down, and smoking.
 Not a good feature.

 Follow the Gap: We met local John Goodwin at the top of Bell Mountain.
 He told us if we wanted great views of Bell Mountain from the backside take Bell Gap off Bell Creek Road.
 He said the road is paved and then goes to dirt, but it’s the best view of the backside of the mountain.
 The best view of the destruction caused by mining the mountain is from Bear Meat Road.

-Go Bald: Bald Mountain is the highest point in Georgia and part of the Chattahoochee National Forest.
+Go Bald: Bald Mountain is the Georgia highest point and part of the Chattahoochee National Forest.
 After driving what felt like all the way up the mountain, we reached the Brasstown Bald ranger station.
 Park your car here and you can take a shuttle, or walk the paved path (so go ahead and bring a stroller if you need to) to the summit.
 There we watched a movie and explored a small museum.